⚠️ Trigger Warning:

 Her gown clung to her flawless body like molten wax, a train of scarlet red dragging behind her as though she bled with every step.
 A Venetian lace mask framed her eyes, gold dust catching the light.
 She moved like a queen entering a court, her ruby-red smile sharp as a blade.
 Clara saw her instantly.
 Every mask at the ball was a lie, Tiffany’s most of all.

 Clara’s ivory and gold mask did little to steady her pulse.
 She tracked Tiffany’s movements with the precision of a hawk circling its prey, yet beneath her ribs, another truth thrummed.
-Fascination pulled at her—the sick magnetism of wanting to step closer when every instinct screamed to flee.
+Fascination pulled at her.
+The sick magnetism of wanting to step closer when every instinct screamed to flee.

 Tiffany took a seat at the bar, her voice smooth like velvet on glass.
 “One case, chilled.
 Your finest brut, please.”

 The bartender hurried to obey.
 Tiffany ran a manicured nail along the necks of opened bottles as if selecting sacrifices.
 One flute lingered beneath her hand, delicate as a blessing.
-With her other hand, she reached into her clutch, something crystalline slipped, and dissolved into the fizz in the glass.
+With her other hand, she reached into her clutch, and something crystalline slipped and dissolved into the fizz in the glass.
 It was Russian roulette in crystal stemware.

 A waiter lifted the tray, weaving into the crowd with the glittering champagne.
 Tiffany followed, each step languid, her presence commanding, without demand.
 When she raised her glass, her voice carried, low and silken.